-MAJOR, Kenneth Henry B., b 1920, ed London, Sir John Cass Coll; RAF service WW II; ind chemist and engineer; Plymouth, Sutton 1950
+MAJOR, Kenneth Henry B., b 1920? ed London, Sir John Cass Coll; RAF service WW II; ind chemist and engineer; d 1979; Plymouth, Sutton 1950

-MALINDINE, (Capt) Edwin Thomas b 1909, WW II service in RASC; involved in work on P.L.U.T.O.; worked in lubrication prod ind; later chair, man dir Sternol Ltd; active as a youth in party at Bethnal
+MALINDINE, (Capt) Edwin Thomas b 1909, in London E, of lower middle class background, possibly of Huguenot ancestry; WW II service in RASC; involved in work on P.L.U.T.O.; worked in lubricant production ind; later Chair, man dir of Sternol Ltd; active as a youth in party at Bethnal Green, London E; on first election to Bethnal Green BC in early 1930s was youngest cllr in UK; had first-hand experience of the violent excesses of Sir Oswald Mosley's Blackshirts in 1930s in London's East End; vigorously campaigned as cand and supporting speaker over 25 years; he came agonisingly close to election in his final two contests in a seat long considered the most likely Liberal gain; his failure to win in 1959 is attributable to the fact that he lived and worked in London which curtailed the number of visits he could make to the constituency; Chair of LPO 1961-62; thereafter largely concentrated on business interests; gifted with a powerful voice, he excelled at the hustings at public meetings, especially outdoors; strong sense of humour, popular in party circles incl the YLs whose radicalism he shared; he was one the first individuals of relatively humble background to rise to eminence in the Party; m Audrey, a prominent figure in the WLF for many years; disturbed by the resurgence of Neo-Fascist fringe groups in late 1960s, eg National Front; d 1993; Leyton East (Greater London) 1935, Wood Green (Greater London) 1945, Islington West (Greater London) by-e

-Green, London E; on first election to Bethnal Green BC in early 1930s was youngest cllr in UK; had first-hand experience of the violent excesses of Sir Oswald Mosley's Blackshirts in 1930s London; vigorously campaigned as cand and supporting speaker over 25 years; he came very close to election in his final two contests; Chair of LPO 1961-62; thereafter largely concentrated on business interests; gifted with a powerful voice, he excelled at the hustings at public meetings, especially outdoors; his wife Audrey was a prominent figure in the WLF for many years; disturbed by the resurgence of neofascist fringe groups in late 1960s; d 1993; Leyton East (Greater London) 1935, Wood Green (Greater London) 1945, Islington West (Greater London) by-e 1947, Wellingborough (East Midlands Region) 1950, Wood Green (Greater London) 1951, North Cornwall 1955, 1959
+1947, Wellingborough (East Midlands Region) 1950, Wood Green (Greater London) 1951, North Cornwall 1955, 1959.